-Don't like ads? | No ads |
+| Don't like ads? | No ads |

 I do not often say these things in the company of bourbon and rye whiskey enthusiasts, but American whiskey products are getting kind of boring these days.
-That’s not to say I don’t still love them, but I find their general profiles so similar, especially since I’ve begun to dabble in various Scotches.
+That’s not to say I don’t still love them, but I find their general profiles so similar, especially since I’ve begun to dabble in Scotch.

+The flavors and scents I find in quality bottlings of Scotch are ten times as many that I can find in bourbon or rye whiskey.
 Part of the problem stems from the list of rules that must be followed to be called a bourbon or a rye whiskey.
 When these two distinct whiskies are put into a new charred oak barrel, they begin to extract a lot of the same flavors and scents from the wood.
+The industry has seen very little in the way of innovations in the way whiskey is made over the last century aside from barrel finishing and blending techniques.

 If bourbon or rye whiskey are to ever change, then it will take distillers coming up with new ideas on how they distill and age their whiskey.
 One such distiller, Leopold Bros out of Colorado, has revived a unique “three chamber still” to create a style of rye whiskey that has not been experienced in almost a century.

+The story of how they created this rye whiskey using their custom still and an unusual strain of rye is very interesting.
+I encourage everyone to read about it on their website.
 Leopold Bros Three Chamber Rye Whiskey achieved its notoriety in large part because of the price tag that was attached to its inaugural release earlier this year. $250 for a 100 proof rye whiskey that was only four years old got the attention of many enthusiasts.
+This made many of us hold off on buying a bottle until we could hear more reviews.

-Then it is transported to a plant owned by Diageo in Illinois where it undergoes a kind of “reverse Lincoln County Process” filtration whereby the aged distillate passes through a layer of sugar maple charcoal.
+When the barrels are considered done, they are transported to a plant owned by Diageo in Illinois where it undergoes a kind of “reverse Lincoln County Process” filtration whereby the aged distillate passes through a layer of sugar maple charcoal.
 This is designed to replicate the filtered taste and texture of the Lincoln County Process that is commonly used in Tennessee.

 For years, the story that Cascade Hollow interviewees would stand by was that their fermentation and distillation equipment was not set up to create rye whiskey which is why they sourced it from Indiana.
 But in 2021, we found out that was a lie.